Pay just $7.50 for postage

 This recipe also makes an amazing Gluten Free Beer Bread.
 Use gluten free beer, of course, (consult my tasting notes to find one!) and enjoy this favorite twist on traditional sandwich bread.
 The effervescence of the beer helps give this bread beautiful lift, and creates a light, airy structure that is truly wonderful.

-If you are making buns instead, I give you two options below: one from scratch — a light and airy bun; the other from my bread mix — a more whole grain, moist and hearty bun.
+If you are making buns instead, I have two options: one recipe from scratch using my gfJules Flour — a light and airy bun; the other from my gfJules Bread Mix — a more whole grain, moist and hearty bun outlined below.
 Choose whichever suits your fancy!Print

 Allow to cool before slicing as buns.